New law changes are bringing in “Phase 2” of the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.

-The changes extend the AML/CFT Act to cover real estate agents and conveyancers; many lawyers and accountants; some businesses that deal in expensive goods; and betting on sports and racing.
+The changes extend the AML/CFT Act to cover more businesses including real estate agents and conveyancers; many lawyers and accountants; some businesses that deal in expensive goods; and betting on sports and racing.

 Support will be available to help businesses understand and do what’s required.

 If you have AML/CFT responsibilities, you don’t necessarily need to do them all by yourself.
 You may be able to share some of the costs with related businesses (for example, if you’re a subsidiary or part of a franchise).